top of page

 Yuma Metropolitan Planning Organization LONG-RANGE TRANSPORTATION PLAN

 The FY 2026 – FY 2050 Long-Range Transportation Plan (LRTP) is an essential and federally required element of the Yuma Metropolitan Planning Organization’s (YMPO) transportation planning process for the entire Yuma metropolitan region - including Yuma, San Luis, Somerton, Wellton, Cocopah Indian Tribe, and unincorporated Yuma County.
-The LRTP provides a strategic framework for the region’s multimodal transportation system for the next the next 25 years.
+The LRTP provides a strategic framework for the region’s multimodal transportation system for the next 25 years.
 This Plan will address all modes of transportation, including automobile, bicycle, pedestrian, transit, truck, air, and rail movements.
-The findings from the City of Yuma Integrated Multimodal Transportation Master Plan will be integrated into this regional plan.
+Findings from the City of Yuma’s Integrated Multimodal Transportation Master Plan will be incorporated into the regional LRTP.

 City of Yuma